 The idea of a War in Heaven sometime before Adam's fall is a Gap Theory connected false Doctrine mainly popularized by secular western fiction.

-But it's insertion into Judeo-Christian tradition somewhat begins with medieval Jewish Rabbis attempting to incorporate the Mesopotamian Combat Myth of Marduk killing Tiamat before Creation into the Genesis narrative.
+But it's insertion into Judeo-Christian tradition somewhat begins with Jewish Rabbis attempting to incorporate the Mesopotamian Combat Myth of Marduk killing Tiamat before Creation into the Genesis narrative.

 "In the days before Creation, Rahab, Prince of the Sea, rebelled against God.
 When commanded: 'Open your mouth, Prince of the Sea, and swallow all of the world's waters,' he cried: 'Lord of the Universe, leave me in peace!'
 Whereupon God kicked him to death and sank his carcase below the waves, since no land beast could endure its stench."
 (Bavli Baba Bathra 74b; Numeri Rabba 18:22; Midrash Wayosha, 46.)